OpenAEC/OpenAEC/README.md

 # OpenAEC
-### Open Source initiative to collaborate on Revit tools for the sake of saving AEC Industry. :-P
+### Open Source initiative to collaborate on Revit tools for the sake of saving AEC Industry. :-P Hopefully we can all spend less time re-inventing the wheel, and instead just pull all these tools into a single place, where we can manage and build them together.

 <p align="center">
 <img src="https://github.com/design-technology/OpenAEC/blob/master/_Graphics/Logo/FullLogo.png" align="center"></img>